cbrown5/cbrown5.github.io/_posts/2017-12-12-new-postdoc-phd-positions.md

 Australian Resident applicants to Griffith's PhD program should have recieved Honours 1 or equivalent.
 A lead authored publication in a peer-reviewed journal will be helpful.

 International applicants to Griffith's PhD program must have led at least one peer-reviewed paper in an internationally recognised journal.

+Details on the application process to a PhD at Griffith, including deadlines are [here](https://degrees.griffith.edu.au/Program/6001/Overview/International).